eliasmichalczuk/java-pong-udp-client-server/README.md

 # Java Pong UDP Client Server

 Two player client server pong game in development.
-Currently, two player in the same machine can connect to the server listeting on port 4446 e and return on port 4445.
+Currently, two clients (SWING GUI's) for one player, on a machine, can connect to the server listening on port 4446 e and it returns on port 4445.
 Player have ports generated automatically.

 ## Getting Started

+Run two Client classes, one for each SWING GUI and run the Server class.
+Press enter on each window, wait for the countdown end and play.
 The game is currently not ready to actually have fun with it.

 ### Prerequisites